 Companies who succeed in the church market are those who want to provide important services that will help churches maximize what they already have.
 Churches operate within a strict budget.
 Some departments have discretionary spending, but any big purchases with long-term contracts will require approval from leadership.
 Companies that provide excellent support will have the advantage, especially as many companies cut back phone support in favor of online only.
 Worship software with support available on Sunday mornings is a great example of meeting the church’s need with good support.

 If you have something to sell, it’s best to just explain what you are offering by being direct.
 If the church you are working with is interested, make sure to ask if they want to move forward to the next step.
 If not, be gracious, say thank you, and politely ask if there is a time in the future you might follow up to see if the church’s situation has changed.

-5) Respect the church’s time.
-Unless you’re bringing fresh baked cookies or free lunch (and have a prearranged appointment to do so), dropping in to say hi and drop off literature is not a good idea.
+Unless you’re bringing fresh baked cookies or free lunch (and have a prearranged appointment to do so), dropping in to say ‘hi’ and drop off literature is not a good idea.
 It’s best to send an email, and then perhaps follow up with a second email or phone call; they will reply if they are interested.

-6) Direct mailings are a waste of resources.
-Direct mailings can sometimes be effective, but most churches throw this information away.
+Direct mailings can sometimes be effective, but most churches throw away printed sales materials.
 Sending an email with more information, a link to a YouTube video or the like would most likely be more effective.
 In addition, its best to send communication directly to the ones who actually use whatever it is that you are offering.